icheung487/Mission_To_Mars/README.md

 Below is the finale web scraping with a few added enhancements.
 * Changed the color of the button and made it flash so it's easier for people to see where to scrape new data.
-* Change the title to a scroll and color background
+* Change the title to a scroll
+* Aded color to the jumbotron and background
 * Add a light border around the hemisphere images

 ![image](https://github.com/icheung487/Mission_To_Mars/blob/main/images/Web_scrapying_page.png)